MicrosoftDocs/dynamics365-guidance/guidance/resources/fs-resource-cell-template.md

   - *singleCrew* is true if the bookable resource belongs to only one crew within the time window.

-  - *MultipleCrews* is true if the bookable resource belongs to only one crew within the time window.
+  - *MultipleCrews* is true if the bookable resource belongs to more than one crew within the time window.

 ### Step 2: Modify the resource cell template